 Confirm Your Security Settings

 Some devices, such as AppleTV, may have security settings that prevent Roon from streaming.
 Check your manual or consult your device's manufacturer for more information.

 On AppleTV, the setting was introduced in Apple TV software version 6.1.
 To disable it, go to Settings > AirPlay > Security > Require Device Verification and set verification to off.

 Some Airplay issues are caused by network issues, and the simplest way to solve these issues is to, uh, simplify

 your setup.
 For example, if your network involves multiple routers, bridges, EoP, etc, spread across a large house, you might try plugging everything into the router directly and seeing if things are resolved with a simpler setup.

 .
 We're ready to help!

 AirPlay Roon has excellent support for most AirPlay devices out there.
-Sometimes we must make small adjustments to our implementation to cope with new devices as they reach the market.
-If you are having trouble with a particular AirPlay device, take ...
+Sometimes small adjustments may be needed to cope with new devices as they reach the market.
+If you're having trouble with a particular AirPlay device, take a look at our ...